 The Royal London Hospital museum

 A display sponsored by the late Dr Mona Grey (1910-2009) celebrates nurses who have made a difference to people’s lives.
-This changes regularly responding to suggestions from the public - please contact us if you have a proposal for the display.

 We are located in the former crypt of St Philip’s Church.
 The entrance is on Newark Street at the eastern end of the church.
 The address is: